bluxmit/alnoda-workspaces/workspaces/sqlite-workspace/README.md

 # SQLite Workspace

 Collection of tools to work with SQLite.
+Useful if you need to develop embedded SQLite databases.

 Helps to get started fast locally, because SQLite and toolset are already installed and configured.
 It is only needed to start a container.